viragelabs/addons/viragehub-cooling/README.md

 Once installation is complete, go to the **Configuration** tab:

-### C or F
+### Unit of Measure

-and set the interface you want the addon to use (default is eth0, unless you know you are using something different this is probably the correct setting).
-Next, set the host_name as desired.
-The default is **viragehub**, however you can set this to whatever you wish to allow your Home Assistant instance to be discoverable on host_name.local.
+Set the Unit of Measure for the temperature (note this impacts the temperatures that the Add-on uses for fan throttling, not the diaplay temperature in the Home Assistant sensor, which is governed by the measurement system set for Home Assistant).

-Save your settings, return to the **Info** tab and click **Start**.
-You can check on the **Logs** tab to see that the Add-on started up correctly, you should see:
+### Fan Speed Threshold Temperatures

-*Server startup complete.
-Host name is viragehub.local.
-Local service cookie is 2929746891.
+The temperature thresholds at which fan speeds will be changed.
+At temperatures below the Low threshold, the fan will be off, above Low the fan will be at 33%, above Medium at 66%, and above High at 100%.

-Service "viragehub" (/services/ssh.service) successfully established.
+### Quiet Fan Speed Profile

-Service "viragehub" (/services/sftp-ssh.service) successfully established.
+This enables a lower-speed range of fan settings for quieter operation.
+Note that the system may run significantly hotter if this is enabled and there is not adequate ambient cooling.

-Service "Mosquitto MQTT server on viragehub" (/services/mqtt.service) successfully established.*
+### Create Fan Speed and Temperature Sensor Entities

-(with your host_name instead of viragehub, if you changed this value in the settings)
+If enabled and the Add-on is (re)started, this setting will create sensors for fan speed and system temperature in Home Assistant.

-Your Home Assistant instance should now be accessible at host_name.local, and devices should be able to find and connect to the MQTT Broker using mDNS discovery.
+Once you have made any changes the above (if needed), save your settings, return to the **Info** tab and click **Start**.
+You can check on the **Logs** tab to see that the Add-on started up correctly.

 ### To Manually Add a Repository